Dragon1 Standard: Architecture

 Feedback

 We appreciate it if you wanted to help to improve Dragon1.
 Please send your feedback or suggestions to mark.paauwe@dragon1.com.
-Your feedback or suggestions will then be reviewed by the Change Advisory Board and be used to improve this way of thinking.
+Your feedback or suggestions will then be reviewed by the Change Advisory Board and used to improve this thinking.
 You will receive a response about how your feedback or suggestions are handled.

 Architecting Solutions